SilentSegFault/BE_rougelike/README.md

 ### Requirements
-You can build this project only on windows and you are required to have at least these three things CMake, c compiler and build system
+You can build this project only on windows and you are required to have at least these three things CMake, c compiler and build system (preferably ninja or mingw-make) You can download everything using [MSYS2](https://www.msys2.org/)
+You can read this article to learn [how to use CMake with MSYS2](https://www.msys2.org/docs/cmake/)
-You can download everything using [MSYS2](https://www.msys2.org/) Make sure that you added your enviroment bin directory to path!
+Make sure that you added your enviroment bin directory to path!
+[How to add folder to path](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho)

 ### Downloading
 First you have to download this project or clone it using git.